lbittarello/Microeconometrics.jl/docs/src/contributing.md

 ```
 For OLS, we only need to initialize the output object and pass it to `_fit!` and `_vcov!`.
 (It is not actually necessary to extend `fit` unless you need to perform additional steps
-before the estimation, as the default implementation will suffice.)
+before the estimation, as the fallback will suffice.)
 Note the utilities `getcorr` and `getweights`.

 We can now estimate the coefficients.